 The granting of the proposed use will not unreasonably burden public agencies to provide roads and streets, sewer, water, drainage, school improvements, police and fire protection and other related infrastructure.
 The desired use shall not unreasonably burden public agencies to provide roads and streets, sewers, water, drainage, school improvements, and police and fire protection.
 Only electrical and telephone services are required for the use and they are already available to the property.
-Access to the property will be from Mamalahoa Highway (Highway 11), which is a State owned and maintained roadway with an approximately 20-foot wide paved roadway within a 60-foot right-of-way.
+Access to the property will be from Kaimu-Kapoho Road, which is a County owned and maintained road with an approximately 20-foot pavement within an 80-foot right-of-way.
+There is a locked gate onto a private subdivision road, which consists of a dirt road within a 20-foot right-of-way.
 As traffic is anticipated to be minimal, the access to the site on the property is adequate.
-Fire and police services are available to the project area in Captain Cook.
-Finally, the applicant will meet all applicable agency requirements, including the Federal Communications Commission and the Federal Aviation Administration.
+Fire and police services are available to the project area in Pahoa.
+Finally, the applicant will be required to meet all applicable agency requirements, including the Federal Communications Commission and the Federal Aviation Administration.